 {% endif %}

-So, ifproduct.descriptionis empty, the wholedivLabels will not appear on the page, thus avoiding unnecessary blank areas.
+so ifproduct.descriptionis empty, the wholedivTags do not appear on the page, thus avoiding unnecessary blank areas.

-Q3: Do these filters also apply to numeric variables?
-If a numeric variable is0How will they handle?
+Q3: Do these filters also work for numeric variables?
+If a numeric variable is0how will they handle it?

-A3: Yes, they are also effective for numeric variables, but the handling method will be different:
+A3: Yes, they are also valid for numeric variables, but the handling will be different:

-Understanding this is very important for handling default values of numeric fields such as count, price, etc., for example, when the price of the product is0Do you want to display "Free" or show it directly?0.
+Understanding this is very important for handling default values in numeric fields such as counting, prices, for example, when the product price is0at this point, would you like to display "free" or display it directly?0.